-In our church community, physical distancing does not have to mean social distancing.
-Small groups of people committed to exploring spirituality together are forming right now to meet online for this church year!
+Small groups of people committed to exploring spirituality together are forming right now to meet online, outdoors, or indoors (with covenantal conversation about safety) for this congregational year!

 Whether you are a returning Soul Matters participant or want to participate in this spiritual exploration for the first time, please fill out this form to be registered in Soul Matters.
 Soul Matters groups from last year may decide to continue meeting in September or October.
 New members will be placed in existing or newly created groups.